-Captain Hale’s Covenant is a family saga about Adam Hale, an American Revolutionary War blockade runner, who, with his sons, builds a fortune in trade with France, England, and Jamaica during the Federal Period (1783–1822), when American captains dominated the seas.
+Captain Hale’s Covenant is a family saga about Adam Hale, an American Revolutionary War blockade runner who, with his sons, builds a fortune in trade with France, England, and Jamaica during the Federal Period (1783–1822).
 The turbulent backdrop is the post-Revolutionary and Napoleonic era, featuring Barbary pirates, press gangs, Regency balls, privateers, a slave uprising, duels, the Peninsular Campaign, and pitched naval battles.
 Thomas E. Crocker’s narrative explores how the family patriarch struggles to achieve a meaningful, personal commitment of civic duty to his country, all the while trying to reconcile evil in the world with an omniscient and loving God.
-It tells how American’s ventured into the unknown in ships, never knowing if they would come back.
+It tells how Americans ventured into the unknown in ships, never knowing if they would come back or what rewards they might reap.
 It is a story of how every generation struggles.
 It is the American Experience based on a true story.

-Thomas E. Crocker is the author of Braddock's March: How the Man Sent to Seize a Continent Changed American History, which received the 2011 Distinguished Book Award from both the New York and the District of Columbia Societies of Colonial Wars.
-Mr. Crocker is also the author of Empire's Eagles: The Fate of the Napoleonic Elite in America.
-He is a member of the American Revolution Institute Book Prize committee, the Society of the Cincinnati and of the Distinguished Book Prize committee, and of the General Society of Colonial Wars.
+Thomas E. Crocker is also the author of Braddock's March: How the Man Sent to Seize a Continent Changed American History, which received the 2011 Distinguished Book Award from both the New York and the District of Columbia Societies of Colonial Wars, and of Empire's Eagles: The Fate of the Napoleonic Elite in America.
+He is a member of the American Revolution Institute Book Prize committee, the Society of the Cincinnati, the Distinguished Book Prize committee, and the General Society of Colonial Wars.
 He is a retired partner at a large U.S. law firm and a former U.S. diplomat.